uwmisl/Porcupine/README.md

 All results in the paper can be reproduced with code from the various sections and data from the runs described below.
 Some visualizations were tweaked in Adobe Illustrator (e.g., font size, annotations, colors) but all raw visualizations are stored in the plots folder.

 # Data

+The FAST5 datasets generated and analyzed during the current study are available in the Harvard Dataverse repository, https://doi.org/10.7910/DVN/RCLFNB.

 ## Sets of molbits